WordPress Themes can be more faster than you think let’s see how !!?

 CHOOSE A GOOD HOST

 To put this into perspective, two of my clients have similar websites but very different hosting providers.
-One uses Godaddy (an excellent hosting company), and the other hosts their website on a cheap shared server.
+One uses GoDaddy (an excellent hosting company), while the other hosts their website on a cheap shared server.

-The DNS response time (i.e. the time it takes for the browser to connect to the hosting server) of the client using Godaddy is 7 milliseconds.
-The client using the cheap shared hosting has a DNS response time of 250 milliseconds.
+The DNS response time (i.e., the time it takes for the browser to connect to the hosting server) of the client using GoDaddy is 7 milliseconds.
+In contrast, the client using the cheap shared hosting has a DNS response time of 250 milliseconds.

 If you want your website to run quickly, start with a good hosting company and package.